darmado/postman2burp/Wiki/Features/README.md

 ### Custom Headers

 Supports adding, modifying, and removing custom headers for all requests.
-Headers can be specified in the profile or added via command line arguments.
+Headers can be specified in the insertion point or added via command line arguments.

 ```python
 def add_custom_headers(self, headers: Dict, custom_headers: Dict) -> Dict: